consilience/laravel-message-flow/README.md

 and run the migration `php artisan migrate`

 We'll show an example of setting up the package for sender and receiver application with redis.
-Firstly, we need to create a connection to redis database that is shared between both sender and receiver application.
+Firstly, we need to create a connection to redis database that is shared between the sender and receiver applications.

 By default, Laravel config would prepend the redis connection with a prefix derived from the application name.
-Since the sender and receiver application would have different application name, we need to remove this prefix.
+Since the sender and receiver applications would have different application names, we need to remove this prefix.

 go to `config/database.php` and remove or comment out the prefix from the global redis option,